Native Bird Care of Sisters, Oregon

 • Use easy to clean feeders.

-• Mesh feeders let birds poop on the ground.
+• Mesh feeders are safer as birds poop on the ground.

 • Cut off seed catching trays (don't leave sharp edges).